 UDM2.1 significantly improves performance in classifying data when compared to the previous version of the mask, UDM2.0.

 These are the key differences between UDM2.0 and UDM2.1:

 - There is one haze class rather than two.
 The Heavy Haze class in UDM2.0 underperformed and was too commonly confused with the Cloud and Light Haze classes.
 Having a single haze class produces a more consistent and understood product.

 - Clouds are defined as interference that are not seen through to the ground and haze is defined as any interference that is seen through to the ground.
 With this easily understood definition, Planet provides the most usable data.

 The formatting of the product has not changed from UDM2.0 to UDM2.1 and is delivered as an 8-band GeoTIFF.
 The prior Light Haze band (band 4) will be populated with the only Haze value and the values for the Heavy Haze band (band 5) and the heavy_haze_percent metadata will always be 0.

 Availability - Date Ranges¶

-Usable Data Masks are available for 4-band Planetscope imagery back to August 2018 globally, and specific agricultural regions back to January 2018.
-A small percentage of PlanetScope 4-band imagery after August 2018 do not have the UDM2 asset.
-This is because of rectification and/or image processing failures.
+Usable Data Masks are available for PlanetScope imagery starting from August 2018 globally, and specific agricultural regions from January 2018.
+A small percentage of PlanetScope imagery after August 2018 will not include the UDM2 asset.
+This is because of rectification or image processing failures.